exakat/exakat/docs/Rules.rst

 #########################

-Avoid writing a whole slow loop, and use the native `'array_column() <http://www.php.net/array_column>`_.
+Avoid writing a whole slow loop, and use the native `array_column() <http://www.php.net/array_column>`_.

-`'array_column() <http://www.php.net/array_column>`_ is a native PHP function, that extract a property or a index from a array of object, or a multidimensional array.
+`array_column() <http://www.php.net/array_column>`_ is a native PHP function, that extract a property or a index from a array of object, or a multidimensional array.
 This prevents the usage of foreach to collect those values.

 .. code-block:: php